Symposium in Honor of the Legacy of Vera Rubin

 Other activities include a keynote lecture for the general public, a poster session for contributed posters, a workshop to address current issues facing women in science, including secondary school science teachers, and a visit to Capitol Hill to meet with members of Congress.

-The Symposium will take place on the campus of Georgetown University and is jointly sponsored with Stockholm University, via the Oskar Klein Centre for Cosmoparticle Physics, with additional support from the National Science Foundation and the Heising-Simons Foundation.
+The Symposium will take place on the campus of Georgetown University and is jointly sponsored with Stockholm University, via the Oskar Klein Centre for Cosmoparticle Physics, with additional support from the National Science Foundation, the Heising-Simons Foundation, and The Clare Booth Luce Program of the Henry Luce Foundation.

 Dr. Rubin’s work in the 1970s showed that 85% of the mass in the Universe is made of Dark Matter.
 She studied “rotation curves” of galaxies, and found objects moving far too rapidly around the centers of galaxies to be explained by stellar light alone.
 The data only made sense if a dominant component of Dark Matter was gravitationally pulling on these objects into rapid orbits.
 Rubin found this same behavior in all galaxies she examined.
 Her work led to scientific consensus that Dark Matter is real and must be explained.
 Indeed our own Milky Way Galaxy consists of a flat Disk containing most of the stars, including the Sun, whereas a giant spherical dark matter Halo consists almost entirely of dark matter.